morete/kubevirt-basics-training/content/en/setup/lab-environment.md

 ### Hints

 We usually provide help for a task you have to complete.
-For example, if you have to implement a method you most likely find the solution in a _Hints_ like this one:
+For example, if you have to implement a method you most likely find the solution in a _Task hint_ like this one:

-{{% details title="Hints" %}}
+{{% details title="Task hint" %}}
 Your yaml should look like this:

 ```yaml